 If you’re an author or soon-to-be published author, you’ll share your work – out loud – in public at some point.
 On Saturday from 7:00-9:00PM Kevin “Writing Doctor” Mullen and Kristin Oakley will host a Live Literary Event for Writers’ Institute attendees who want to present their work.
 Prizes for the top 3 audience favorites.
 There will be a cash bar available for writers who may need a little ‘confidence building’ and for other writers who may want to support their fellow readers who will be reading live.

-This year we are offering Master Classes with two of our Continuing Studies Faculty, Christine DeSmet and Christopher Chambers These are workshops that are limited to 12 writers.
+This year we are offering Master Classes with two of our Continuing Studies Faculty, Christine DeSmet and Christopher Chambers These workshops are limited.
 The cost is $65.00.

 Don’t miss this opportunity to write with these incredibly talented writers.
 Here are the titles and dates and times for these sessions: